meyerpolanco/dicetown/README.md

 ## TODO

-- More cards
-- Card activation effects
+- Card activation effects [ALL] (update with which need to be done as necessary)
-- Landmarks and win condition
+- Landmark effects and win condition
 - Online functionality
 - Game statistics